SOTASHE/MappingCrisis/README.md

 - Using React Local Storage to store data temporal
 - React Logout System using Local Storage

-I will host the Live version(using Heroku if time allows me):

 ### Want to run your own instance of the app?
 The requirements to build from source are: